bt0r/docker-presentation/README.md

 # Docker
-Lightning talk of how docker to works.
+Lightning talk of how docker works